neurospin-projects/2025_amohou_wegsonrap/full_pipelines/GWAS_AD_PROXY/prerequisites/Readme.md

 1. A notebook  (using jupyter-sparkl kernel) that would interact with RAP-central to
    1. get information from the sql (tabular) data and
    2. the s3 data-dictionary file
-2. A WDL Workflow data language script that implement the lifover
+2. A WDL Workflow data language script that implement the liftover
 3. A SwissArmyKnife list of commands to perform QC
 4. A dx run call to the Regenie App (available from RAP-Central)